charlax/python-education/learning-python/01-intro.md

     - Uber API: about 400k lines of Uber code (on top of the Pyramid web framework)
     - Sentry
 - Python is a weakly typed language
-    - "static" vs "dynamic" typing
+    - "static" vs "dynamic" typing (vs. C)
-    - "weak" vs "strong" typing
+    - "weak" vs "strong" typing (vs. Perl)
 - Python is not compiled
     - The Python VM
 - Python is single-threaded
-    - GIL but multi-threaded
+    - CPython has the GIL but multi-threaded (see [Understanding the Python GIL](http://www.dabeaz.com/GIL/))
     - Python spec vs. Python implementation (CPython, PyPy, Jython, IronPython)
     - There are other ways to achieve concurrency: processes